 - A say in the rollout.
 Which classes to seed first, which clubs to reach, what your campus actually needs, you know your school better than we do, and we listen.

 - Recognition that's real.
 Top ambassadors get featured, get Tide merch, and get a genuine reference for what they built.
-We'd rather under-promise here than dangle fake rewards: there's no guaranteed payment, no "make $1,000 a week," none of that.
 It's a real thing you helped start, and we treat it that way.

 Why bother?
 Because the loneliness is real.